-(2) See "Underwriting" for additional information regarding underwriter compensation.
+(1) See "Underwriting" for additional information regarding underwriter compensation.

-(3) We estimate our total expenses for this offering to be approximately \$880,645.
+(2) We estimate our total expenses for this offering to be approximately \$860,845.00.

-We have granted the underwriters an option to purchase up to an additional 427,500 shares and/or up to an additional 427,500 Offered Warrants, at the public offering price less the underwriting discount and commissions, solely to cover over-allotments.
+We have granted the underwriters an option to purchase up to an additional 562,500 shares of common stock, at the public offering price less the underwriting discount and commissions, solely to cover overallotments.
 See "Underwriting."

-Persons affiliated with jVen Capital, LLC, entities affiliated with Versant Ventures, Harris & Harris Group, Inc., entities affiliated with CHL Medical Partners and entities affiliated with Cross Creek Capital, L.P., each of which are existing stockholders of OpGen, Inc., have indicated an interest in purchasing up to an aggregate of \$5.1 million of units in this offering at the initial public offering price.
-Because these indications of interest are not binding agreements or commitments to purchase, these existing stockholders may elect not to purchase units in this offering or the underwriters may elect not to sell any units in this offering to such stockholders.
-In addition, persons affiliated with jVen Capital, LLC, affiliates of Versant Ventures, Harris & Harris Group, Inc. and entities affiliated with Cross Creek Capital, L.P., who are holders of our outstanding secured demand notes in the aggregate principal amount of \$2.1 million are expected to tender such demand notes as payment for 350,000 units purchased in this offering.
+jVen Capital, LLC, entities affiliated with Versant Ventures, Harris & Harris Group, Inc., entities affiliated with CHL Medical Partners and entities affiliated with Mason Wells, each of which are existing stockholders of OpGen, Inc., have indicated an interest in purchasing up to an aggregate of 700,000 shares of our common stock in this offering at the initial public offering price.
+Because these indications of interest are not binding agreements or commitments to purchase, these existing stockholders may elect not to purchase shares in this offering or the underwriters may elect not to sell any shares of common stock purchase of such existing stockholders who are holders of our outstanding secured demand notes may elect to tender such demand notes as partial or full payment for shares of common stock purchased in this offering.
+The underwriters will receive a reduced underwriting discount of 5%, or \$ per share, in connection with shares of our common stock purchased by any existing stockholders in this offering.

-If certain of our existing stockholders elect to purchase an aggregate of \$5.1 million of units in this offering and tender an aggregate of \$2.1 million of demand notes as described above, upon completion of this offering, such stockholders would beneficially own, in the aggregate, approximately 72.6% of our outstanding capital stock.
-If these existing stockholders do not purchase the aggregate of \$5.1 million of units in this offering to such stockholders, then our executive officers, directors and 5% or greater stockholders will beneficially own, in the aggregate of \$5.1 million of units in this offering to such stockholders, then our executive officers, directors and 5% or greater stockholders will beneficially own, in the aggregate, approximately 63.5% of our outstanding capital stock.
+If certain of our existing stockholders elect to purchase an aggregate of 700,000 shares of our common stock in this offering as described above, upon completion of this offering, such stockholders would beneficially own, in the aggregate, approximately 62.6% of our outstanding capital stock.
+If these existing stockholders do not elect to purchase shares in this offering or the underwriters elect not to sell any shares in this offering to such stockholders, then our executive officers, directors and 5% or greater stockholders will beneficially own, in the aggregate, approximately 56.6% of our outstanding capital stock.